spatie/myray.app/docs/other-languages/ruby/getting-started.md

 weight: 1
 ---

-You can use Ray with Go via this third party package:
+You can use Ray with Ruby via this third party package:

 [spatie/ruby-ray](https://github.com/spatie/ruby-ray)